radishface/Sponza/README.md

 The goal of the HDRP conversion was to modernize the project in key areas, making it compliant with modern rendering standards.

 Verified in Unity 2020.3.25f1, using HDRP version 10.7.0.
+Please refer to the [Tags](https://github.com/radishface/Sponza-HDRP/tags) page for Unity editor version compatibility.
 ### Features
 - Full compatibility with Unity's High Definition Render Pipeline (HDRP)
-- PBR-compliant materials and textures
+- All textures and materials are PBR-compliant
 - Physical lighting and exposure
 - Manually authored lightmap UVs
-- Source textures and models are included
+- Baked global illumination using the Progressive Lightmapper
 ## Setup
 This project makes use of multi-scene workflow.
 In order to make sure that everything works as expected, please follow these steps:
 1. In the _Project_ tab, navigate to Assets > SponzaHDRP > Scenes